Vermont Counseling License Requirements

 To learn more about marital and family therapy careers, visit our LMFT career guide.

-- Complete a supervised internship of 600 hours in counseling with at least 60 hours in school counseling at the elementary and middle/secondary levels.
+- Complete a supervised internship of 600 hours in counseling with at least 60 hours in school counseling at both the elementary (PK-6) and middle/secondary (Grades 7-12) levels.

 To learn more about a career in school counseling, see our school counseling career guide.

 Vermont alcohol and drug abuse counselors help clients identify goals and create action plans to address addictions and dependency problems using adapted psychotherapy and counseling techniques.
 Currently, the Vermont Office of Professional Regulation (the Office) licenses alcohol and drug abuse counselors who work in settings certified by the Vermont Department of Health-Division of Alcohol and Drug Abuse Programs (ADAP).
 Credentials are available for Apprentice Addiction Professionals (AAPs), Certified Alcohol & Drug Counselors (CADCs), and Licensed Alcohol and Drug Abuse Counselors (LADCs).
 AAPs must have an associate’s degree or be enrolled in a bachelor’s degree program, CADCs must have a bachelor’s degree, and LADCs must have a master’s or doctoral degree that includes the completion of a 600-hour supervised internship.
 To become an alcohol and drug abuse counselor in Vermont, follow these steps:

 - Secure employment with a Vermont Department of Health’s Division of Alcohol and Drug Abuse Programs (ADAP)-certified provider.

 - Register for the Vermont roster of non-licensed, non-certified psychotherapists.